 to promote participation in the performing arts.

 Innovators in Boston's early philanthropic community, Lincoln and Therese Filene's interests spanned many areas of concern.
-Today, five generations of the Filene family continue the Foundation's grantmaking in four specific program areas, including:
+Today, the tradition of family philanthropy spans six generations of dedicated grantmaking.
+The Foundation focuses on four specific program areas, including:

 The Civic Education Committee considers grants to organizations that reinforce the values and responsibilities, as well as the privileges and opportunities, of American citizenship for natural-born and immigrant populations.